DBA-MdAnasMiah/Database-Administration-SQL/Performace Tuning/Extended Event/Setup Extended Event.md

 # Lets setup an Extended Event
- - (it will capture any query that runs more than 30 second and store to a table).
+ - it will capture any query that runs more than 30 second and store to a table.

 ---